Designing AI-Resilient Assessments Using Interconnected Problems: A Theoretically Grounded and Empirically Validated Framework: Methodology: A Framework for AI-Resilient Assessment

 For each course, we collected anonymized student grade data for all assessments.
-Our analysis proceeds in three stages:
+Our analysis includes:

-\begin{enumerate} \item Descriptive Analysis: We calculate descriptive statistics for each assessment type. \item Comparative Analysis: We use paired-samples t-tests to compare student performance on modular vs. project-based assessments and independent-samples t-tests to compare open-ended vs. interconnected projects.
-Effect sizes (Cohen's d) are calculated. \item Correlation Analysis: We use Pearson correlations to examine the relationship between performance on different assessment types. \end{enumerate}
+\begin{enumerate} \item Descriptive Analysis: We calculate descriptive statistics for each assessment type. \item Comparative Analysis: We use paired-samples t-tests to compare student performance on modular vs. interconnected problems.
+Effect sizes (Cohen's d) are calculated.
+We also present empirical observations comparing fully open-ended and semi-open-ended assessment formats, along with a discussion of their relative effectiveness as part of our comparative analysis. \item Correlation Analysis: We use Pearson correlations to examine the relationship between performance on different assessment types. \end{enumerate}

-All analyses were conducted using Python with the SciPy and statsmodels libraries.
-Visualizations were generated using Matplotlib and Seaborn.